travis-ci/docs-travis-ci-com/user/languages/ruby.md

     ```
     {: data-file=".travis.yml"}

-* If you’re using Ruby 2.3 or higher, upgrade to Bundler 2.0 by adding the following to your `.travis.yml`:
+* If you’re using Ruby 2.3 or higher, and you wish to upgrade to Bundler 2.0,
+  use the following in your `.travis.yml` to update RubyGems:

     ```yaml
     before_install: